top of page

 “Through this gap came a cold breeze, and we had to look round to get a sheltered place in which to sleep.”

-This is a clear statement, that there is a gap with a cold breeze, at Arrastre Springs, over a thousand feet below the crest, it cannot be said that there is a “gap” of any sort.
+This is a clear statement, that there is a gap with a cold breeze.
+At Arrastre Springs over a thousand feet below the crest, it cannot be said that there is a “gap” of any sort.
 At Redlands Summit, there is of course, quite a gap.
 If they slept just below the summit any distance they would have caught the breeze to their discomfort.

 Next;